-Daily Mail's Brexit 'Legs' headline a sexist throwback, internet howls
+Daily Mail's 'Legsit' headline slammed for sexism

 - Sexist headline is latest in line of inappropriate content from the British tabloid

-(CNN)"It wasn't quite stilettos at dawn," read the story's tease line.
+(CNN)"It wasn't quite stilettos at dawn," read the Daily Mail's front-page tease, alongside a photograph of British Prime Minister Theresa May and Scottish First Minister Nicola Sturgeon.

-But given that the story had nothing to do with shoes, online commentators cried foul that the UK's Daily Mail newspaper was -- again -- using sexism to sell papers.
+Not that shoes had anything to do with it, given that the photo was taken at a meeting between the two leaders to discuss Britain's strategy for leaving the European Union and how that might affect the relationship between Scotland and the rest of the UK.

-"Never mind Brexit, who won Legs-it!" shouted the headline on the British tabloid's print edition on Tuesday, alongside a photo of the female leaders of the UK and Scotland.
+But for the Mail, these weighty matters were of far less concern than how the two leaders looked.
+"Never mind Brexit, who won Legs-it!" shouted the headline on the British tabloid's print edition.

-UK Prime Minister Theresa May and Scottish First Minister Nicola Sturgeon had posed for the photo after a meeting to discuss Britain's impending exit from the European Union and Scotland's desire for its own referendum.

-The Daily Mail has not yet responded to a CNN request for comment.
+A later edition of the day's paper appeared to acknowledge the controversy, with a front-page tease alerted to note columnist Sarah Vine's "lighthearted verdict on the big showdown" on an inside page.

+The headline drew fury from politicians and commentators, angry that the paper was -- not for the first time -- objectifying women to boost sales.

 "It's 2017.
-Two women's decisions will determine if United Kingdom continues to exist," Opposition MP Yvette Cooper tweeted.
+Two women's decisions will determine if United Kingdom continues to exist," tweeted Yvette Cooper, a prominent MP in the opposition Labour Party.
 "And front page news is their lower limbs.
 Obviously."

+Harriet Harman, a former deputy leader of the Labour Party, called it "moronic."

-Labour Party leader Jeremy Corbyn also took a dim view of the editorial choice, saying that the paper's sexism "must be consigned to history."
+Labour Party leader Jeremy Corbyn also took a dim view of the Mail's headline choice, saying that such sexism "must be consigned to history."

-"This is how the Mail talks about the UK Prime Minister and the Scottish First Minister in 2017," said one, Olivia Solon, a tech reporter for the Guardian newspaper.
+The Mail has not responded to a CNN request for comment about the headline, which also drew criticism from prominent journalists in the UK.

-The left-leaning publication's former editor-in-chief, Alan Rusbridger, highlighted the ridiculousness of judging leaders on their physical attributes by tweeting "Nice pins" above a famous picture of wartime leaders Winston Churchill, Franklin D. Roosevelt and Joseph Stalin at the Yalta conference in 1945.
+Alan Rusbridger, the veteran former editor-in-chief of the left-leading Guardian newspaper, highlighted the ridiculousness of judging leaders on their physical attributes by tweeting "Nice pins" above a famous picture of wartime leaders Winston Churchill, Franklin D. Roosevelt and Joseph Stalin at the Yalta conference in 1945.

+Cathy Newman, a news anchor for the Channel 4 network, wrote: "Two powerful female leaders, and this is the headline?!?!"

 Other social media users were more acerbic.
 "Hello, Daily Mail?
 1972 called.
 They want their casually sexist & demeaning front page headline back," said one Twitter user.